Live Comfortably with Skin Allergies

 Skin Patch Allergy Test

 A skin patch allergy test is used to identify causes of allergic contact dermatitis.
 Very small chambers containing different potential allergens are taped to a patient’s back for several days to see what skin reactions occur.
 Chambers may contain a variety of substances, including metals, rubbers, fragrances, preservatives, and sometimes medications.
 Localized patches of inflammation appear within 2 to 4 days, or even up to a week, if a skin allergy is present.
-Skin patch testing is primarily used to look for delayed skin reactions, and to determine if a person’s skin allergy symptoms are due to contact with something in their home or work environment.
+Skin patch allergy testing is primarily used to look for delayed skin reactions, and to determine if a person’s skin allergy symptoms are due to contact with something in their home or work environment.

 Avoid Allergy Triggers